arabamcom/ios-assignment/README.md

 ##### Listing Page Bonus #####
 * You can apply filters for the list page.
 For example,  `minDate `,  `maxDate`, or  `categoryId` etc. You can find it in our API docs.
-For the design concern, you can use bottomsheet, different fragment, or dialog for the filter page.
+For the design concern, you can use a modal presentation view for the filter page.
 * You can apply sort with price, date, or year.
 We are supporting 3 different sort types.